motifmarkets/motif-core/etc/motif-core.api.md

     createResolvedForeColorField(): ColorSchemeGridRecordStore.ResolvedForeColorField;
     // (undocumented)
     createResolvedForeColorTextField(): ColorSchemeGridRecordStore.ResolvedForeColorTextField;
-    // Warning: (ae-forgotten-export) The symbol "GridRecordStoreFieldsEventers" needs to be exported by the entry point public-api.d.ts
-    //
-    // (undocumented)
-    fieldsEventers: GridRecordStoreFieldsEventers;
     // (undocumented)
     finalise(): void;
     // Warning: (ae-forgotten-export) The symbol "GridRecordIndex" needs to be exported by the entry point public-api.d.ts